 - Arrival/Departure of Children

 Children are supervised at all times while in the Preschool Program.
-Preschool accommodates 20 preschool children in a classroom.
-The staff to child ratio is 1:10.
-Parents are welcome to visit the classroom at any time.
+Preschool accommodates 15 preschool children in a classroom.
+The staff to child ratio is 1:10 or less.

 The main focus of Spring Lake Park Preschool is to promote learning through a child-centered hands-on environment.

-- A positive self-image is a basic ingredient to educational success and can be developed during the preschool years in a warm, nurturing environment.
+A positive self-image is a basic ingredient to educational success and can be developed during the preschool years in a warm, nurturing environment.

-- The Preschool Program offers experiences that enhance the child's self-concept both in group and individual situations.
+The Preschool Program offers experiences that enhance the child's self-concept both in group and individual situations.

-- Our program seeks to meet the individual needs of each child in the areas of emotional, social, intellectual, language, and physical development
+Our program seeks to meet the individual needs of each child in the areas of emotional, social, intellectual, language, and physical development.

-- A challenging and stimulating program, as well as the security of a routine, will build upon the continuing growth of the preschooler.
+A challenging and stimulating program, as well as the security of a routine, will build upon the continuing growth of the preschooler.

 Each child and parent has the basic right of respect from the staff.
 Ideas and feelings are respected; individual differences are respected; race and religion are respected.

 - Motivation for Learning: To facilitate the joy of learning which reflects the developmental needs of each child through active involvement with his/her preschool environment.